Right now, data security is top-of-mind for most Australian businesses – and if it’s not, it should be.

-Under the new Notifiable Data Breaches Scheme (NBD) here in Australia, and the General Data Protection Regulation (GDPR) in Europe, businesses of all sizes must now actively implement measures to ensure data security and compliance, as well as develop transparent information handling practices and disclose any breaches that are likely to result in serious harm to an individual, or risk serious fines.
+Under the Notifiable Data Breaches Scheme (NBD) here in Australia, and the General Data Protection Regulation (GDPR) in Europe, businesses of all sizes must actively implement measures to ensure data security and compliance, as well as develop transparent information handling practices and disclose any breaches that are likely to result in serious harm to an individual, or risk serious fines.

-If your business offers home-based and community care services, the new data security regulations are pertinent – especially given the amount of sensitive information your organisation holds about the people within your care.
+If your business offers home-based and community care services, the data security regulations are pertinent – especially given the amount of sensitive information your organisation holds about the people within your care.

 Both the GDPR and NDB scheme are complex pieces of legislation and, in order to be compliant, it’s important to know exactly what your obligations are in the first place and where your current IT systems are potentially falling short.

 Brennan IT can help by providing our Security and Risk Assessment service.
 As part of this service, we can help you understand your current security status, and formulate a suitable security implementation road map.
 We do this by:

 - Identifying any gaps in your organisation against the NDB scheme and GDPR